 Speed control is a feature found on many, but not all machines, and it maintains the speed of the sewing machine regardless of how hard you press on the foot pedal.
 I teach many different students, and it's not uncommon for beginners to be intimidated by the speed of a sewing machine when they first sit down in front of one.

-Vanessa has over 18 years of experience teaching adults and children.
-In addition to offering sewing classes and lessons she is an instructor in the Fashion Design Program at Austin Community College.
+Vanessa has been teaching children and adults for over 20 years.
+In addition to offering beginner to advanced sewing lessons she is an instructor in the Fashion Design Program at Austin Community College.
 Previously, Vanessa was an instructor at The Stitch Lab where she taught intro and specialty sewing classes, gave private lessons, hosted parties, and ran summer camps.
-Beyond sewing she has taught art, yoga and English to children as young as two through high school-aged kids.
-She has taught adults and kids of all ages and enjoys seeing how everyone applies their newfound sewing skills to express themselves.
+Beyond sewing Vanessa has taught art, yoga and English, and her experience extends overseas when she was in the Peace Corps.
+She has taught adults and kids of all ages and enjoys seeing her students apply their newfound sewing skills to express themselves.

-Vanessa is a full-time designer and seamstress working with clients on a wide variety of custom, small-scale manufacturing and consulting projects that keep her current with the latest sewing trends and technologies.
-She is also a machine service technician and has expert knowledge on a wide range of sewing machines that she shares with students on how to properly use and maintain their sewing machine.
+Vanessa is a full-time designer and seamstress working with clients on a wide variety of custom sewing and product development projects for fashion, wearable tech, decor, accessories and soft goods that keep her current with the latest sewing trends and technologies.
+She is also a machine service technician and has intimate knowledge of a wide range of sewing machines that enables her to personalize sewing lessons for the types of machines students are using.